A teacher reading to an elementary school student

 An expert on inclusive education for individuals with autism and intellectual disability.

-An expert in counselor education.
+An expert in mathematics and integrated STEM education.

-An expert in language, literacy, and bilingual education.
+An expert in education and school psychology.

 Recent Education Accomplishments